-Third year students can take any 8 of the level 6 modules on offer or 6 modules, 3 in each semester plus the BUS314 Dissertation module.
+Third year students can take any 7 of the level 6 modules on offer or 6 modules, 3 in each semester plus the BUS314 Dissertation module.
+Third year students need to take the Compulsory module Strategic Analysis and Practice.

 The School has locked academic levels to developmental years (L4 in Y1, L5 in Y2 and L6 in Y3).
 This restricts third year students from taking any level 5 modules in the third year.